 Castle deserved – no, needed - a break.
 He'd done two book signings that day, and had a talk/panel/drinks thing at 8pm with the West Coast Writers' Guild.
 On the way from the bookstore to the conference center, he spoke to the limo driver.
-"Let's take a detour to Venice Beach."
+"I feel like a detour.
+Venice Beach."

 "It ain't exactly Hawaii, dude."